Fireworks policy in the European Union: Germany

 In Germany, amateurs over 18 years old are allowed to buy and ignite fireworks of Category F2 for several hours on 31 December and 1 January; each German municipality is authorised to limit the number of hours this may last locally.
 The sale of Category F3 and F4 fireworks to consumers is prohibited.
 Lighting fireworks is forbidden near churches, hospitals, retirement homes and wooden or thatch-roofed buildings.
 All major German cities organise professional fireworks shows.
+In December 2025, a petition by the Trade Union of the German Police for a ban on private fireworks had over 2.5 million signatures and is already considered the largest petition in Germany ever.

 Finland

-In Finland those under 18 years old haven't been allowed to buy any fireworks since 2009.
+In Finland those under 18 years old have not been allowed to buy any fireworks since 2009.
 Safety goggles are required.
 The use of fireworks is generally allowed on the evening and night of New Year's Eve, December 31.
-In some municipalities of Western Finland it is allowed to use fireworks without a fire station's permission on the last weekend of August.
+In some municipalities of Western Finland it is allowed to use fireworks without a fire station's permission on the last weekend of August as part of Venetian Festival celebrations.
 With the fire station's permission, fireworks can be used year-round.